Skip to Content

 Eagles

-4. Ability to spot prey from 2 miles away
+4. The ability to spot movement from 2 miles away.

 Stealth and Surprise Tactics in Individual Hunts